Bill Cook: Early life

-Cook was born on October 9, 1895, in Brantford, Ontario.
+Cook was born on October 8, 1895, in Brantford, Ontario.
 He was a middle child of a large family, and the eldest of three sons, preceding his brothers Frederick ("Bun") and Alexander ("Bud").
 The family moved to Kingston, Ontario, where he learned to skate on the Rideau Canal.
 He joined the Kingston Frontenacs' junior hockey team in 1913 and played for two seasons before his career was interrupted by the First World War.

 He enlisted in the Canadian Expeditionary Force in December 1915, and served with the 50th Battery, Canadian Field Artillery for nearly two years in France and another year at the Belgian front.
-Arriving in England in April 1916, Cook was initially promoted to acting Bombardier, but reverted back to Gunner so he could serve on the front earlier, and was sent there in July 1916.
+Arriving in England in April 1916, Cook was initially promoted to acting Bombardier, but reverted to Gunner so he could serve on the front earlier, and was sent there in July 1916.
 Cook participated in several engagements, including at Ypres, the Somme, Vimy Ridge and Hill 70.
 With the end of the First World War Cook was sent to Archangel in northern Russia, part of the allied intervention in the Russian Civil War.
 He would spend 8 months in Russia, and was awarded the Military Medal for his services in April 1919.
 He returned to Canada in July 1919 and was discharged shortly after.

 Upon his return from the war, Cook rejoined the Frontenacs for one season before joining the Sault Ste.
 Marie Greyhounds in 1920.
 He led the Northern Ontario Hockey Association (NOHA) in both goals, 12, and points, 19, while the Greyhounds won the NOHA championship.
 He won the scoring title again in 1921–22 with 20 goals and 28 points.